celo-org/make-crypto-mobile-hackathon/Naffy/Readme.md

 - Creators can list their NFTs for sale
 - Buy NFTs from creators
 - Explore creators
-- Creator withdraw
+- Creator withdraw their tokens to their wallet
 - Transfer NFT
 - Creator set up and update their profile

 Features I'd like to implement include:
-- Ability to withdraw to differnt account
+- Special creator tools for creator accounts
-- Decentralized community system for creators (using DAOs)
+- on-chain community/governance system for creators and their supporters (i.e DAO)
 - Creators can Incentivize their supporters with NFTs and custom Tokens
 - Honour Badges for Supporters
 - Creators Identity verification
 - Ability to mint NFTs and create NFT collections
+- Linking of creator's social accounts
+- Recurring tokens (CELO, cUSD, cEUR etc) support
+- Integration of other country based tokens for local creators and supporters (e.g cBRL)

 #### URLs
 Live link: